albertogg/albertogg.github.com/content/blog/3d-printing/klipper-on-an-ender-3.md

 For example for the SKR 1.4 I used this [Marlin PIN mappings][marlin-pins] to look for probe pins and ensuring others were correct.

-## Homing
+## Proper Coordinates and Homing

-Homing and checking that the 4 corners of the bed are correctly mapped is an easy but requires testing.
-At first I thought that by setting up `position_max:
-235` on X and Y I was good to go, but in reality that's not the case.
+At first I thought that by setting up `position_max: 235` on X and Y was more than enough but in reality it was different.

-Things I had to account for and measure:
+Things I had to account for and measure to get proper homing:
 - As I have a probe I added `[safe_z_home]`.
 This is typically done near the center of the bed so that the probe has a safe surface to land.
-What I did here was look that the nozzle landed in the correct coordinates I set
+What I did here was to ensure that the nozzle landed in the correct coordinates I set.
+  The bed is `235` by `235` I used `117.5` and `117.5` and ensured nozzle was in the middle (it didn't at first, I explain why later in this section)
 - Move the nozzle to `0,0`, `0,235`, `235,235`, and `235,0`.
 See of the nozzle
-  landed where expected and continue.
+  landed in every corner
-    - In my case this didn't worked for X correctly.
-What I had to tweak for it to work was the `homing_retract_dist` and set it to `0` for it to gather 0 right where the end stop is.
-After that X started working normally.
+    - In my case this didn't worked for X correctly and I had to tweak the `homing_retract_dist` and set it to `0` for it to gather 0 right where the end stop is.
+After that X started working as expected
 - I had to flip the `dir_pin` so that the `position_endstop` reflected the correct end stop position (`0`)

-After these changes homing was working as it should.
+After these changes homing was working as expected.

-## Calibrating Probe Offsets
+## Calibrating Probe

-X,Y, and Z offsets
+In my case as I've mentioned before I have a BL-Touch.
+This type of probe even though it's very popular it might be more delicate ~~problematic~~ than others.

+There are a couple of things we need to do with the probe to make it work as
+intended:

+- Test that the it works.
+Read the following [BL-Touch section][klipper-bltouch-section]
+- Calibrate the probe X, Y, and Z offsets.
+Read the following on [probe calibration][klipper-probe-calibration]
+  - I recommend to Home the printer before attempting anything

 ## PID Tuning

-Extruder and Bed
+Before you start **ensure that your bed and or hotend** is at room temperature.

+This is the command to calibrate the hotend/extruder:

+    PID_CALIBRATE HEATER=extruder TARGET=200

+This is the command to calibrate the heated bed:

+    PID_CALIBRATE HEATER=heater_bed TARGET=60

+Once any of the above command run `SAVE_CONFIG` for it to save the values to the `printer.cfg` file.

 ## Bed leveling

+There are multiple ways to do bed leveling.
+As I have a probe I used the following two methods.
+Screw tilt Adjust and then Mesh Bed Leveling.
+Keep in mind that the former will throw the latter off-board so my recommendation is to do it in such order.

 ### Screw Tilt Adjust

+For this we need to do 4 things.
+1. Measure the screw diameter (Mine is M4)
+1. Know your probe offsets for X and Y
+1. Measure where are the screws located (both X and Y references)
+1. Once you know your screws location add your probe offsets

+For example based on the above my configuration ended like this:

+    [screws_tilt_adjust]
+    screw1: 74,47
+    screw1_name: front left screw
+    screw2: 245, 47
+    screw2_name: front right screw
+    screw3: 245, 217
+    screw3_name: rear right screw
+    screw4: 74,217
+    screw4_name: rear left screw
+    screw_thread: CW-M4

+**Note:** `screw2` and `screw3` X coordinate is `245` after adding the X position with X probe offset, this forced me to change `position_max` to `245` to accommodate it.

+For more information check [adjusting bed leveling screws using the bed probe][klipper-config-screws-tilt].

 ### Mesh Bed Leveling

+Mesh bed leveling is simpler than the Screw Tilt Adjust.
+The most important thing is knowing what are the mesh limits and the amount of probe points you'll want.
+For example:

+    [bed_mesh]
+    speed: 80
+    horizontal_move_z: 5
+    mesh_min: 18,18
+    mesh_max: 175,202
+    probe_count: 5,5
+    algorithm: bicubic

+For more information check [bed mesh configuration][klipper-config-bed-mesh].

 ## Calibrating Extruder Rotation